 Kirsty Doole has been with Oxford University Press in the UK since July 2005.
 As well as being OUPblog’s UK Contributing Editor, she looks after the publicity in the UK and Europe for the Oxford World’s Classics series and a variety of other trade, journal, and online product titles.
 Outside of work, she loves Victorian literature and history, but doesn’t ‘get’ steampunk.
-You can learn more about Kirsty here.
+Learn more about Kirsty.
 She can be reached at kirsty(dot)doole(at)oup(dot)com.

 Lauren Appelwick (June 2010 – November 2011)

 Lauren Appelwick took up OUPblogging in June 2010, coming from the US publicity department and succeeding longtime Editor Rebecca Ford.
 Prior to her life at Oxford, Lauren spent most of her free time working on her novel (there is no novel), studying economic theory (no she didn’t), and working as a theater technician and carpenter (actually, that last part’s true).
-To learn more about her, click here.
+Learn more about Lauren.

 Rebecca Ford (July 2005 – June 2010)

 Editor Rebecca Ford joined Oxford after working as a staff writer for Creative Loafing.
 She left in 2010 to attend law school.
 Read Becca’s goodbye entry on the blog.
-To learn more about her click here.
+Learn more about her.

 Founding OUPblog editor.